ChainSecurity/near-for-auditors/docs/issues.md

 ### Calls executed in multiple blocks

 A contract method might include cross-contract calls.
-When a cross-contract call happens, the exectionof the contract method halts and awaits for the cross-contract call to complete.
-This means that more executions to the same contract (and even same method) can take place while the original call awaits for the cross-contract call to complete.
+When a cross-contract call happens, the execution of the contract method halts and awaits completion of the cross-contract call.
+This means that more calls to the same contract (and even the same method) can take place while the original call is waiting for the cross-contract call to complete.
 Moreover, as we have already discussed, only action receipts are executed atomically and only the state changes within one action receipt can revert.

 Similarly, a cross-contract call to a token contract querying the balance of a user does not give any guarantees that the balance will be the same when the cross-contract call returns to the original caller.

 ### Handling Errors on Cross-contract Calls

 On NEAR only ``ActionReceipts`` are executed atomically.
-This means that a cross-contract call which reverted will not automatically lead to the revert of the state of the caller.
-Contracts that make cross-contract calls are responsible to implement callbacks which manually revert the state should the cross-contract call fails.
+This means that a cross-contract call which reverts will not automatically lead to the revert of the state of the caller.
+Contracts that make cross-contract calls are responsible for implementing callbacks which manually revert the state should the cross-contract call fail.

 ### Having enough gas

 In the previous pitfall, we discussed that contracts should manually handle errors in the cross-contract calls.
-To do so, the should provide guarantees that there is always enough gas to revert their state.
+To do so, they should provide guarantees that there is always enough gas to revert their state.
 These checks should be performed before a cross-contract call.

 ### Return values are not typechecked

 Rust is a strongly typed language.
 This can give the illusion to users that more things are checked during the compilation than they actually are.
 A good example for that is the return type of callbacks.

 In the [cross-contract call example](cross-contract-calls.md), ``handle_callback`` assumes that the return value is of a given type.
 However, a call to an arbitrary contract gives no guarantees about the actual type of the data returned.
 For example a call to an arbitrary contract might return an string while an integer is expected by the callback.
-This would lead the callback to revert since the decoding would fail
+This would lead the callback to revert since the decoding would fail.

 ### The type system doesn't check for appropriate number of Promises

-Similarly to the previous issue, there are no checks on how many promises should a callback return before it executes.
-The impact of this is the following.
-A callback might depend on two promises but might be defined to accept three promises.
+Similarly to the previous issue, there are no checks on how many promises a callback should expect before it executes.
+The impact of this is the following: A callback might depend on two promises but might be defined to accept three promises.
 This means that when it is executed, it will try to read a promise that does not exist and thus, fail.

 ### When to use U64 vs u64

 NEAR Protocol currently expects contracts to support JSON serialization.
 JSON can't handle large integers (above `2**53` bits).
-In order to support u64 and u128 integers users should make use of the serializable version of them, namely U64 and U128. ``json_types`` of ``near_sdk`` supports the conversion from U64 to u64 and U128 to u128.
+In order to support u64 and u128 integers users should make use of the serializable version of them, namely U64 and U128. ``near_sdk::json_types`` supports the conversion between U64 and u64, as well as between U128 and u128.
 You can refer to [``near-sdk-docs`` ](https://github.com/near/sdk-docs/blob/93e2fa29f3f38fc3870d404555cf843b765ac34a/docs/contract-interface/serialization-interface.md) for more.